-If your business rents equipment, whether heavy construction, trucks or vans, tools, or other equipment, it’s time to face the fact that you need a much better way to track it than an Excel spreadsheet.
-Sure, spreadsheets are great tools for managing certain data pieces, but they fall significantly short when it comes to rental equipment.
+If your business rents equipment, whether heavy construction, medical, trucks or vans, tools, or other equipment, it’s time to face the fact that you need a much better way to track it than an Excel spreadsheet.
+Sure, spreadsheets are great tools for managing certain data pieces, but they fall significantly short when it comes to managing rental equipment.
 Read on to find out why and what you should do instead.

 Why Excel Equipment Rental Spreadsheets Don’t Work